chonny24/maze/README.md

 # maze
 First major project/game (Written in 2013, added to Github in 2015)

+### Install and Starting the game
+Clone this project, make the Makefile, then run the executable 'maze'

 ### HOW TO PLAY
 You are marked as an 'X' on the map.
 A '?' represents a place you have not yet visited.
 Move with WASD.